r2llab/testme/README.md

 - It takes two arguments, the first is `dinput`, the directory containing the input data.
 The second is `doutput`, the directory into which the submission program writes output

 During evaluation:
-- The program directory will be mounted to `/src`
+- The program directory will be mounted to `/src`, where it will be run from
 - The input data will be mounted to `dinput`
 - The program will write data to `doutput`